Fariawillyan/API-Parking-Spot/README.md

 # API-Parking-Spot

 ## 🚀 API with CRUD
-The API have been create to understand all structure of the universe Restful.
+The API have been create to understand all architecture of the universe Restful.
 It's important the knowledge to insert the methods CRUD and implementations.
 The project is a basic controler simulation the parking spot.

 ## 🔧 Installations